-A survey of 83 acres (33.6 hectares) near Geismar, in Ascension Parish, involved 501 shovel tests (all negative) and photographic recordation.
+A survey of 167.11 acres (67.51 hectares) on the Grezaffi North tract near Dutchtown, in Ascension Parish, involved archival research and pedestrian survey, including the excavation of 297 shovel tests (all negative).
 In the course of the survey no standing structures or archaeological properties were recorded.
 It was concluded that there was no archaeological reason for the area surveyed not to be made available for development.